aofarrel/verbose-fiesta/Terra/TopMed_Aligner_Featured_WS.md

 ![indicator of where to get to Terra's library page](https://github.com/aofarrel/tutorials/blob/master/resized_bdc_terra_data.png?raw=true)

 You'll be taken to a workspace for the 1000 Genomes project.
 Click on the DATA tab at the top and you will be taken to a page that shows more than 2000 samples.
 We don't need all 2504 samples for our tests, so let's click on "sample (2504)" and just select the first 5 rows.
 You could just import to your Terra workspace directly, or download a TSV.
 Let's just import directly.
 Once this completes, we can return to this workspace.

-{fix photo: have user upload to Terra directly}

 Now you have the links necessary to use this 1000 Genomes data.
 This data is now in the Google Bucket associated with this workspace -- well, to be specific, this table is in your Google Bucket.
 The actual CRAM files themselves remain in the same buckets, you just now have a table that contains links to them in your workspace's Google Bucket.
 Each workspace has its own associated Google Bucket.
 When dealing with 1000 Genomes data from Terra, you will notice this data gets uploaded as a datatable called "Samples."
 As we will see later on, not all datasets follow this convention.